 Middle School Overview

-The Middle School thrives with Calhoun’s joyful spirit.
-Take a tour of the Middle School and you'll find mathematicians tackling algebraic puzzles; anthropologists re-creating ancient Egyptian tombs and medieval Islamic Suq markets; scientists creating catapults, students analyzing issues of race, identity and social justice through literature, history and art; and writers publishing their own literary magazine.
+The Middle School is marked by Calhoun’s joyful spirit.
+Take a tour and you'll find mathematicians tackling algebraic puzzles; anthropologists re-creating ancient Egyptian tombs ; scientists creating catapults; and writers publishing their own literary magazine.
 Their work is investigative, collaborative and meaningful, and by doing it they learn more about themselves and their role as members of a larger community.

-The interdisciplinary curriculum engages pre-adolescent and adolescent students in an examination of this connection between the self and society.
-In seventh grade, for example, the study of geographical and cultural history and the study of DNA are made more meaningful by rich co-curricular connections.
-Eighth graders culminate their study of Mandarin and Spanish by excursions abroad--to China, Peru, Cuba or Spain.
+The interdisciplinary curriculum Middle School students in an examination of the connection between the self and society.
 Course work is multicultural, project-oriented, and designed to stretch students’ thinking from the concrete to the abstract.

-While building upon the exciting, solid foundation of the Lower School, Calhoun's Middle School continues to engage and ignite curiosity.
+Calhoun's Middle School engages and ignites curiosity.
 Students are guided toward independence as they develop their own distinct voices, taking ownership of who they are as individual thinkers while celebrating the diversity within the Calhoun community.

 Students' interests guide each teachers' unique approach to content development, which is infused with interdisciplinary studies, current events and project-based learning.
 Teachers are also encouraged to let their own passions play a part in their planning, making the Middle School at Calhoun an exciting place to learn and grow.